50 Safety Topics and Messages for Work

 No matter what kind of work you do, it’s easy to become complacent, especially if you’ve spent most of your days performing familiar tasks on repeat.
 It can be tempting to cut corners and forego best practices in the interest of time, productivity, and effort.
 If you find yourself going down this path, be wary because skipping steps and ignoring rules could result in an avoidable emergency.

-One way to prevent these lapses and complacency among your team is to use short safety talks to remind everyone of proper procedures and prepare them for new hazards and variables they’ll encounter during the workday.
+One way to prevent these lapses and complacency among your team is to present short safety topics regularly to remind everyone of proper procedures and prepare them for new hazards and variables they’ll encounter during the workday.

 Download Our 2025 Safety Calendar